Bole Festival

 Bole Festival is a multi-day annual Rivers food festival held in Port Harcourt.
 The maiden edition was held in 2016 in Port Harcourt.
 At the event, buyers are treated to different delicacies of traditional southern Nigeria food.

 Origin

 "Boli" popularly known as "Bole" in Southsouthern part of the country, originated from Yorubaland.

 Bole is a traditional name of a popular street delicacy blend of roasted plantain, potatoes, yam, fresh fish and pepper sauce.This delicacy is prepared in the local way using firewood and roasted for consumption.
 It is enjoyed by the locals and other Nigerians especially in the southern part of the country.

-The festival is always held every year, and the most recent is the 2025 edition tagged "One bite, one beat, one moment" which had an attendance of over 25,000 people.
+The festival is always held every year.
 The Bole festival which began in 2016, is done to celebrate Port Harcourt street food as well as showcase its rich culture and popular foods of the southern heritage or culture.
 The Bole festival attracts various food lovers, communities, culture, brands, to celebrate its distinctive food culture each year.

+The festival was founded by Kennedy Nonso Iwuh.